If you are planning to spend one day in Rome, there are several ways you can do it.

 Where to Stay in Rome

-For recommendations on where to stay, read our Best Hotels and Neighborhoods Guide for Rome.
+For recommendations on where to stay, read our guide Where to Stay in Rome.
 Learn where to stay for a great view of the Colosseum and Piazza Navona and get recommendations whether you are looking for a budget hotel, luxury hotel, or if you are traveling as a family.

 Where to Eat in Rome